photon-storage/gw3-doc/docs/api/account/index.md

 # Account API

 The Account API is designed for querying and performing operations related to your account.
-The endpoint for this API is https://account.gw3.io.
+The endpoint for account API is [https://account.gw3.io](https://account.gw3.io).
 When accessing these APIs using your API key, it is required that your key has admin permissions.